Your Playbook for a Hassle-Free Travel Experience to Ontario’s Sunset Country

 Driving in Canada

-If you have a valid driver’s license from your state it is valid in Canada.
+If you have a valid driver’s license from your state, it is valid in Canada.
 Your vehicle insurance and registration/license plate are also valid.
-The key thing to remember is speed limits posted in Canada are in kilometers per hour, not MPH.
+The critical thing to remember is speed limits posted in Canada are in kilometres per hour, not MPH.
 Here are a couple of quick conversions to help you out:

 32 MPH = 50 KMH 55 MPH = 90 KMH 62 MPH = 100 KMH